 The BRC (British Retail Consortium) Global Standard for Food Safety was created to ensure supplier compliance and secure retailers’ ability to guarantee the quality and safety of the food products they sell.
-Today it is used worldwide as a framework for retailers and processors to assist with the production of safe food and the selection of reliable suppliers.
+Today BRC Certification is used worldwide as a framework for retailers and processors to assist with the production of safe food and the selection of reliable suppliers.

 The BRC Global Standard for Food Safety is one of the operational tools most frequently used for due diligence and supplier approval.
 It helps companies select and qualify their suppliers.
 Thus, the system reduces the overall costs of supply chain management and increases the level of safety for customers, suppliers, and consumers.
 While regarded as a ticket-to-trade, BRC is also an excellent way to demonstrate your company’s commitment to food safety, quality, and legality, and to work on continual improvement.

-BRC meets the criteria of the Global Food Safety Initiative (GFSI) by CIES, The Food Business Forum, a global organization including CEOs and senior management of around 400 retailers (operating close to 200,000 stores) and manufacturer members of all sizes.
+BRC Certification meets the criteria of the Global Food Safety Initiative (GFSI) by CIES, The Food Business Forum, a global organization including CEOs and senior management of around 400 retailers (operating close to 200,000 stores) and manufacturer members of all sizes.
 In other words it is going to be accepted by the majority of food retailers as equivalent to the other benchmarked food safety standards, such as IFS, SQF, and the Dutch HACCP.